What is a SEP IRA?

 A Simplified Employee Pension (SEP) is a written plan that allows small-business owners to make retirement contributions to traditional IRAs (SEP IRAs) set up for themselves and for each eligible employee.

 These contributions may be deducted from your business income and excluded from your employees' income.
-A SEP may not only provide you a tax-advantaged way to save for your own retirement, but may also help you attract and retain qualified employees by providing for their retirements.
+A SEP IRA may not only provide you a tax-advantaged way to save for your own retirement, but may also help you attract and retain qualified employees by providing for their retirements.
 It may help your business avoid some of the complexities posed by certain other employer-sponsored retirement plans.

-Who can establish a SEP?
+Who can establish a SEP IRA?

 What is a SIMPLE IRA?